ITMO-NSS-team/FEDOT.Miscellaneous/utilities/synthetic-generator.md

 ## The utility for generation of synthetic benchmarks

-As a part of FEDOT framework, we provide a simple API for the generation of ready-to-use synthetic chains, datasets and benchmarks.
+As a part of FEDOT framework, we provide a simple API for the generation of ready-to-use synthetic chains, datasets, and benchmarks.

 Check ```utilities/synthetic``` package for details.